 Concrete is magnificently durable, hence it’s growing popularity amongst architects and interior designers.
 It’s perfect for high traffic areas and will stand the test of time.
 No chips or scratches.
 Good enough for the Hoover Dam, good enough for the home (and garden)!

 Concrete’s versatility is its greatest asset.
 This is where concrete has really stepped up to the mark.
-It can be molded, sculpted, coloured and stenciled to create a real show-stopper.
+It can be moulded, sculpted, coloured and stencilled to create a real show-stopper.
 Using concrete to create wall art brings such a unique and bold finish to a space.
 I have used it for feature walls in bedrooms to add something a little bit different.
 Move over framed photography?!
 It’s wonderful to see how concrete is also used with materials such as wood and fabrics, to soften the appearance of a room or a piece of furniture.

 Concrete is not cold underfoot, which is why it is being used more commonly around the home particularly for kitchens, bathrooms and stairs.
 Quite simply, it can heat up quickly and maintain room temperature.
 A practical way to lower energy bills.
 It can also be surprisingly cool in the Summer months.